iluvjava/Maths/Notebook 2.0/AMATH 503/Sturm Liouville Theory.md

 **Note**, I skipped a lot of math for this section.

-Therefore, the inner produce between eigenfunctions for distinct eigenvalues are orthogonal under the weighted inner product involving $r(x)$.
+Therefore, the inner product between eigenfunctions for distinct eigenvalues are orthogonal under the weighted inner product involving $r(x)$.

 $$
 \int_{a}^{b}r(x)\phi_k(x)\phi_j(x) dx = 0
 $$

 ---
 ### **More Theorems but Without the Proofs and Just Stated Here**